-- (b) Multiply the Building Area as determined herein by the number of stories.
-A full basement shall be counted as a story and the floor area of mezzanine(s) shall be added to the Building Area of the story in which they are located. - (c) For the purposes of determining whether automatic fire sprinklers are required in a building, the installation of fire walls and fire barriers will not be considered to create separate buildings. - 3.
-Any change in the character of occupancy or in the use of any building with a Building Area at or over one thousand (1,000) square feet which, as required by the fire chief or chief building official, would place the building into a more hazardous division of the same occupancy group or into a different group of occupancies and constitutes a greater degree of life safety, or increased fire risk, shall require the installation of an approved automatic fire sprinkler system. - (a) For purposes of this section, Life Safety includes, but is not limited to, increased occupant load, public assembly areas, public meeting areas, churches, indoor amusement attractions, buildings with complex exiting system due to increased occupant loads, large schools/day-care facilities and large residential care facilities with nonambulatory clients. - (b) For purposes of this section, Fire Risk includes, but is not limited to, high piled combustible storage, woodworking operations, hazardous operations using hazardous materials, increased fuel loads (storage of moderate to highly combustible materials) and increased sources of ignition (welding, automotive repair with the use of flammable liquids and open flame). - 4.
-For existing nonsprinklered buildings, an approved automatic sprinkler system shall be required when additions meet one of the following criteria: - (a) Additions equal to or greater than one hundred (100) percent of the existing square footage, preceding five (5) years considered. - (b) Additions that increase the total building area to over four thousand one hundred (4,100) square feet. - (c) Additions where less than fifty (50) percent of the existing contiguous habitable roof, walls and foundation remain, eaves excluded. - (d) Where any basement is added to the structure.
+(b) Multiply the Building Area as determined herein by the number of stories.
+A full basement shall be counted as a story, and the floor area of mezzanine(s) shall be added to the Building Area of the story in which they are located.

+(c) For the purposes of determining whether automatic fire sprinklers are required in a building, the installation of fire walls and fire barriers will not be considered to create separate buildings.

+3. Any change in the character of occupancy or in the use of any building with a Building Area at or over- one thousand (1,000) square feet which, as required by the fire chief or chief building official, would place the building into a more hazardous division of the same occupancy group or into a different group of occupancies and constitutes a greater degree of life safety, or increased fire risk, shall require the installation of an approved automatic fire sprinkler system.

+(a) For purposes of this Section, "Llife Ssafety" includes, but is not limited to, increased occupant load, public assembly areas, public meeting areas, churches, indoor amusement attractions, buildings with complex exiting system due to increased occupant loads, large schools/day-care facilities and large residential care facilities with nonambulatory clients.

+(b) For purposes of this section, "Ffire Rrisk" includes, but is not limited to, highpiled combustible storage, woodworking operations, hazardous operations using hazardous materials, increased fuel loads (storage of moderate to highly combustible materials) and increased sources of ignition (welding, automotive repair with the use of flammable liquids and open flame).

+4. For existing nonsprinklered buildings, an approved automatic sprinkler system shall be required when additions meet one of the following criteria:

+(a) Additions equal to or greater than one hundred (100) percent of the existing square footage, preceding five (5) three (3) years considered.

+(b) Additions that increase the total building area to over four thousand one hundred (4,100) square feet.

+(c) Additions where less-more than fifty (50) percent of the existing contiguous habitable roof, walls and foundation remain, eaves excluded. building is modified, per new construction definitions set forth in Mountain View City Code Chapter 8, SEC.
+8.10.20 and SEC.
+8.15.3.

+(d) Where any basement is added to the structure.

 SEC.
-14.10.28. - Section 903.3.1 amended - Automatic sprinkler systems; Standards.
+14.10.2831. - Section 903.3.1 amended-Automatic sprinkler systems; Standards.